FrankHB/pl-docs/en-US/calling-for-language-features.md

 ## Free store'd activation records

-No need of [the control stack](https://en.wikipedia.org/wiki/Call_stack).
-No need to worry unportable bahavior on activation records exaustion.
-No need to expose internal data struct of activation records.
-Allowing nested calls are bound by single species of system resource.
-Allowing resource usage being configured uniformly through interface of the [free store](https://en.wikipedia.org/wiki/Memory_management#Dynamic_memory_allocation).
+* No need of [the control stack](https://en.wikipedia.org/wiki/Call_stack), which may be easily overspecified
+* No need to worry unportable bahavior on activation records exaustion
+* No need to expose internal data struct of activation records
+* Allowing nested calls are bound by single species of system resource
+* Allowing resource usage being configured uniformly through interface of the [free store](https://en.wikipedia.org/wiki/Memory_management#Dynamic_memory_allocation)

 This approach does not use "native" control stack provided by traditional [ISA (instruction set architecture)](https://en.wikipedia.org/wiki/Instruction_set_architecture).
 Losing direct support from hardware seems inefficient, but not much.
 Practical implementations can use such strategy as well.
 For example, [SML/NJ](https://www.smlnj.org/) uses heap-allocated stack frames.

 ## Deterministic deallocation

-Allowing programmable boundary of effects.
-Allowing reusing of effects as first-class objects.
+* Allowing programmable boundary of effects
+* Allowing reusing of effects as first-class objects

 This is somewhat conflict to PTC because side-effectful deallocation may break the assumptions of tail contexts, but users can still have chances to specify which one is needed when they are both supported.